 Training, qualifications & experience

-Please visit our website for the qualifications, training, member organisations and individual specialisms of the therapists in this practice.
+Please visit our website for our qualifications, training, member organisations and individual specialisms.

 In general, all of our therapists hold degrees, have studied for a minimum of 4 years to at least Diploma level as a post-graduate in counselling/psychotherapy, and have a minimum of 10 years' post qualifying experience.